-The global coffee sector faces many challenges in the next decade including the continuing global economic crisis, volatile coffee prices, shortages of coffee supply from key origins, rising production costs, reduced availability of land and labour, food security and poverty in coffee communities, and the impacts of climate change.
+The global coffee sector faces many challenges in the next decade, including the continuing global economic crisis, volatile coffee prices, shortages of coffee supply from key origins, rising production costs, reduced availability of land and labour, food security and poverty in coffee communities, and the impact of climate change.

 How is Fairtrade making things better?

 Fairtrade was started in response to the dire struggles of Mexican coffee farmers following the collapse of world coffee prices in the late 1980s.

 From the 1960s until 1989, the coffee market kept a reasonable balance of supply and demand in part due to the 1962 International Coffee Agreement (ICA) and subsequent agreements signed by governments of producing and consuming countries.
 The ICA regulated much of the global coffee trade through a system of export quotas and buffer stocks, which largely maintained stable and remunerative prices to growers.

 The economic clauses of the ICA were suspended in 1989 because of abuse of the quota system and their incompatibility with prevalent free market economic policies.
 Controversial IMF and World Bank structural adjustment programmes (SAP) required governments of producing countries to privatise state-controlled industries such as the coffee sector and open them to competition from private traders, ostensibly to improve efficiency.